Retaliation Attorneys – Opposing Discrimination or Harassment

 Further, the complaint does not have to be about the treatment of the employee complaining.
 Using an example similar to the one above with the female employee, if an employee approached her employer about the negative treatment of a female coworker, as compared to the employer’s treatment of male coworkers, the employee’s complaint also is protected.

 An employee is even protected during workplace investigations.
-If your employer is conducting a workplace investigation into another employee’s complaint and Human Resources speaks with you as part of its investigation, your corroboration of the facts or circumstances raised in the other employee’s complaint is also protected.
-So, if you are asked to discuss the conduct of a coworker or the workplace in general as part of an investigation, what you say is protected.
-Thus, you have no reason to not be open and honest with the individual conducting the investigation.
+If an employer is conducting a workplace investigation into an employee’s complaint and Human Resources speaks with another employee as part of its investigation, that employee’s corroboration of the facts or circumstances raised in the other employee’s complaint is also protected.
+So, if an employee is asked to discuss the conduct of a coworker or the workplace in general as part of an investigation, what that employee says is protected.
+Thus, an employee does not have any reason to be anything but open and honest with the individual conducting the investigation.